openeemeter/caltrack/data-prep/README.md

 # Data Integration

 - Matching project data
-	- Matching will be done using the cross-reference files contain the sa_id and sp_id mapping between the project data id fields and the consumpution data id fields.
+	- Matching will be done using the cross-reference files contain the sa_id and sp_id mapping between the project data id fields and the consumption data id fields.

 | Column Name | Description |
 | --- | --- |